Argorant

 AreaZoomInfoApolloArgorantBuyer note

-Product centerEnterprise GTM intelligence: contact data, company data, enrichment, intent, operations, and account workflows.Prospecting and sales engagement workspace: database search, enrichment, sequences, dialer, AI, and MCP/Claude workflows.Verified B2B contact data layer: public-safe previews, export-ready contacts, API access, and MCP direction.These products overlap, but they are not interchangeable operating systems.
+Product centerEnterprise GTM intelligence: contact data, company data, enrichment, intent, operations, and account workflows.Prospecting and sales engagement workspace: database search, enrichment, sequences, dialer, AI, and MCP/Claude workflows.Verified B2B contact data layer: masked previews, export-ready contacts, API access, and MCP access.These products overlap, but they are not interchangeable operating systems.

 Pricing motionQuote-led.
 Buyers need contract-level detail on seats, credits, modules, renewals, exports, API, and automation.Public pricing entry point, but credits and add-ons can materially change the real operating cost.Visible entry plans and a narrower data workflow, with larger API/export needs handled through higher plans.Do not compare plan names.
 Compare the cost of the exact workflow your team will run.

-AI-agent readinessEvaluate API and automation terms directly; do not assume every browser workflow can be delegated to an agent.Official MCP/Claude documentation validates agentic sales workflows, with plan limits and credits still applying.OAuth-gated MCP with counts and redacted previews first; reveal and export remain account-controlled.Agent access changes quota planning because software can consume lookups faster than reps.
+AI-agent readinessEvaluate API and automation terms directly; do not assume every browser workflow can be delegated to an agent.Official MCP/Claude documentation validates agentic sales workflows, with plan limits and credits still applying.OAuth-protected MCP with counts and masked previews first; reveal and export remain account-controlled.Agent access changes plan limit planning because software can consume lookups faster than reps.

 Best fitBest when a mature revenue organization wants one enterprise GTM data vendor across several teams.Best when SDRs need data and outbound execution in one daily workspace.Best when the team wants the data layer separated from engagement and automation tools.The best fit depends on whether you are buying a suite, a workspace, or a data layer.